Attraction of the Week: Horseshoe Bend in Page, Arizona

 *Wear workout clothes.
 So many tourists were wearing jeans and regular shoes.
 I guess no one told them that a hike was involved.
 Just don’t!
 You are going to sweat and get dirty.
 No need to ruin good clothes.
 Plus, workout clothes are easier to move around in and will keep you a bit cooler.

 *Bring a quality camera with a wide angle lens in order to get a full picture.

 *Plan your visit at sunrise or sunset for the best photos.
-If possible, visit at both times – the water and rocks seem to change color based on the
+If possible, visit at both times – the water and rocks appear to change color based on the time of day.

-*Stay far away from the cliffs – rememeber that it is a 1000 foot drop.
+*Stay far away from the cliffs – remember that it is a 1000 foot drop.
 Keep a keen eye on your kids and pets!